 All times are in US-EAST.
 Please take note of the talk location.
 You can find directions to all of our talk locations at the bottom of our Visting Page.

 * Backup days are only used when the primary tour date has to be cancelled.
 We will announce on this page, our Facebook, and Twitter when a primary tour date has to be cancelled.

 - Carnegie Science Institute

 We occasionally offer other events at the GMU Observatory.
-We will update this section of the website when those become available.
 The best way to learn about special events is to sign-up to our newsletter.